sursani/codex_vibing/README.md

 * choose the historical period/interval shown in the line chart;
 * optionally override the LLM model.

-It displays 🔹 key price & P/E metrics, 🔹 an interactive Plotly chart, and 🔹
+It displays 🔹 key price & P/E metrics, 🔹 an interactive Plotly chart, 🔹
-the LLM’s commentary.
-A “Raw JSON output” expander at the bottom is handy for debugging.
+the LLM's commentary, and 🔹 a quality review of the analysis with a verdict and comments.
+A "Raw JSON output" expander at the bottom is handy for debugging.

 ---